-Channels found to be violating these rules will have C removed from the channel permanently.
+Channels violating these rules will have C removed from the channel permanently.

 DareNET staff involvement

 Each channel on DareNET is its own micro-community and sets the standards for what is acceptable there.
-Our staff don't involve themselves in channel-related matters, and we don't set and police the standards of behavior and speech on indvidual channels; therefore, it is up to the channel owner and their channel operators and users to decide what is okay for their channel.
+We don't get involved in channel-related matters nor set and police the standards of behavior and speech on individual channels.
+It is up to the channel owner, their channel operators, and users to decide what is okay for their channel.

-If you have a problem with the way a channel is being operated, we ask that you contact the channel owner to resolve the matter.
-To determine the owner of a registered channel, use the following command on IRC:
+If you have a problem with the way a channel is being operated, please contact the channel owner to resolve the matter.
+To find the owner of a registered channel, using the following command on IRC:

 /msg C INFO #channel